-In his bestselling book, Capital in the 21st Century, French economist Thomas Piketty has proposed a simple and potentially worrying thesis.
-Declining growth rates, he suggests, give rise to worsening inequalities.
-This paper has confirmed that, under certain conditions, it is indeed possible for income inequality to rise as growth rates decline.
+What we have shown in this paper is that under certain conditions it is indeed possible for income inequality to rise as growth rates decline.
 However, we have also established that there is absolutely no inevitability at all that a declining growth rate leads to explosive (or even increasing) levels of inequality.
 Even under a highly-skewed initial distribution of ownership of productive assets, it is entirely possible to envisage scenarios in which incomes converge over the longer-term, with relatively modest intervention from progressive taxation policies.

-The most critical factor in this dynamic is the elasticity of substitution, σ , between labour and capital.
-This parameter indicates the ease with which it is possible to substitute capital for labour in the economy as relative prices change.
-Higher levels of substitutability ($\sigma > 1$) do indeed exhibit the kind of rapid increases in inequality predicted by Piketty, as growth rates decline.
-In an economy with a lower elasticity of substitution ($0 < \sigma < 1$), the dangers are much less acute.
-The ease with which capital can be substituted for labour is thus an indicator of the propensity for low growth environments to lead to rising inequality.
-More rigid capital-labour divisions on the other hand appear to reinforce our ability to reduce societal inequality.
+The most critical factor in this dynamic is the level of substitutability between labour and capital.
+Higher levels of substitutability (σ >1) do indeed exhibit the kind of rapid increases in inequality predicted by Piketty, as growth rates decline.
+In an economy with a lower elasticity of substitution (0< σ <1), the dangers are much less acute.
+More rigid capital-labour divisions appear to reinforce our ability to reduce societal inequality.

 From a conventional economic viewpoint, this might appear to be cold comfort.
 Lower values of σ are often equated with lower levels of development.
 As Piketty points out (2014a: 222), low levels of elasticity characterised traditional agricultural societies.
-Other authors have suggested that the direction of modern development, in general, is associated with rising elasticities between labour and capital (Karagiannis et al 2005).
-Antony (2009a) and Palivos (2008) both argue that typical empirical values of σ are less than one for developing countries and above one for developed countries.
-The suggestion in the literature appears to be that progress comprises a continual shift towards higher levels of σ .
-But this contention embodies numerous ideological assumptions.
-In particular it seems to be consistent with a particular form of capitalism that has characterised the post-war period: a form of capitalism that has come under increasing scrutiny for its potent failures, not the least of which is the extent to which it has presided over continuing inequality (Davidson 2013, Galbraith 2013).
+Other authors have suggested that the direction of modern development, in general, is associated with rising elasticities between labour and capital (Karagiannis et al 2005, eg).
+The suggestion seems to be that progress comprises more of the same.

+It is however an open question whether this is necessarily the case.
+The contention that progress moves inevitably in the direction of higher σ embodies numerous ideological assumptions.
+In particular it seems to be consistent with a particular form of capitalism that has characterised the post-war period: a form of capitalism that has come under increasing scrutiny for its potent failures, not the least of which is the extent to which it has presided over continuing inequality.

-The possibility of re-examining this assumption resonates strongly with suggestions in the literature for addressing the challenge of maintaining full employment under declining growth.
-In our own work, for example, we have responded to this challenge by highlighting the importance of labour-intensive services both in reducing material burdens across society and also in creating employment in the face of declining growth (Jackson 2009; Jackson and Victor 2011).
-The findings from the SIGMA model support this view.
-In fact, with growth and savings rates equal to those in Figure 7, initial distributions of income and capital as assumed there, and constant labour productivity growth of 1.8% per annum, unemployment rises to over 70% (Figure 8: scenario 1), a situation that would clearly be disastrous for any society.
+The possibility of re-examining this assumption resonates strongly with other suggestions for a more sustainable economic model.
+In our own work, for example, we have highlighted the importance of labour-intensive services both in reducing material burdens across society and also in creating employment in the face of declining growth (Jackson 2009; Jackson and Victor 2011).
+The challenge of maintaining full employment under declining growth is particularly profound.
+In fact, under the scenarios developed in the previous section, if labour productivity growth is constant throughout the run then unemployment rises to over 70% (Figure 8: scenario 1), a situation that would clearly be disastrous for any society.